GustavoEmmel/OrderWise/backend/README.md

 2. **AI-Powered Decisions**: Instead of hardcoding logic for every scenario, this backend relies on OpenAI's natural language processing capabilities to dynamically interpret user intent.
 3. **Schema Validation**: Zod ensures that all inputs are validated, reducing the likelihood of errors caused by malformed data.
 4. **Scalable Architecture**: The combination of TypeORM and PostgreSQL allows the system to scale efficiently while maintaining data consistency.
-5. **Real-Time Features**: WebSocket-based notifications for order updates.
+5. **Real-Time Features**: WebSocket-based notifications powered by Ably ensure users receive instant updates on order status and interactions.
 6. **Future Optimizations**: Exploring **Levenshtein Distance** with fine-tuning to reduce the number of OpenAI calls while maintaining high accuracy.

 ---